Toaster Oven Recipes – Baked French Toast

 There are three simple steps involved – whipping up a custard from eggs and milk, soaking the bread, then baking/broiling the bread to a crispy finish.
 I recently had 7 children and 10 adults at the house for our annual Easter Egg Hunt, and was able to rotate through an entire loaf of bread while I showered and shaved!

 The recipe calls for “Quality Sandwich Bread.”
 In my experience, using a really cheap bread will be a problem.
 The cheapest breads are just too light and airy to make it through the soaking process.
 The surface immediately begins to dissolve as soon as it touches the milk/egg mixture.
-I recommend something a bit heftier – like a 100% whole wheat or wheat/nut – to hold up to this.
+I recommend something a heftier – like a 100% whole wheat or wheat/nut – to hold up to this.
+(An additional benefit is that the heavier bread means you don’t need to make as many slices!)

 The original recipe also had you soak the break in the baking pan just before putting the whole thing in the toaster oven.
 The problem there is that if the bread doesn’t soak up every morsel of custard, it will toast into the corners of your pan, making cleanup a super-chore.
 I recommend soaking in a separate dish, then flipping the toast into a parchment-coated baking pan.
 Giving the baking pan a hefty coating of non-stick spray isn’t a bad idea, either.